linearmouse/linearmouse/README.md

 # LinearMouse

-> A minimal app for better mouse scrolling experience on macOS.
+> A minimal app to get rid of scrolling acceleration on macOS.

 ## Features